timcdlucas/INLAutils/README.md

 ![plot of chunk autoplot](figure/autoplot-1.png)

-There is also an autoplot method for INLA SPDE meshes.
+There is an autoplot method for INLA SPDE meshes.

 ```r